seanhuber/multi_session/README.md

 MultiSession.setup do |config|
   # Uncomment to force multi_session cookies to expire after a period of time
   config.expires = 30.minutes

+  # Uncomment to change the domain of the multi_session cookies
+  # config.domain = nil

   # Salt used to derive key for GCM encryption.
 Default value is 'multi session authenticated encrypted cookie'
   config.authenticated_encrypted_cookie_salt = 'my multi session salt value'